MCluck90/archispeak-generator/README.md

-Archispeak Translator
+Archispeak Generator
 =====================

-//Translates common phrases to archispeak.

-Correction, there is no translation from english to archispeak.
 This just generates random phrases in archispeak so you can impress your architect friends.
-Note: I found a site that has an ADT bundle that includes all the Android Development Tools necisarry to get started.
+Note: I found a site that has an ADT bundle that includes all the Android Development Tools neccesary to get started.
 This includes the SDK as well as eclipse and a few other things.
 Here's the link: http://developer.android.com/sdk/index.html

 Developed by